 - Type: Stationary sofa

-- Seat style: structured cushions, modern track arms
+- Seat style: structured cushions with a clean, modern profile

 - Upholstery options: leather or fabric